Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 Fewer than number of tables (above).
 Dozens / hundreds is usually still acceptable.

+### Number of inserts per seconds

+For usual (non async) inserts - dozen is enough.
+Every insert creates a part, if you will create parts too often, clickhouse will not be able to merge them and you will be getting 'too many parts'.

 ### Number of columns in the table

 Up to a few hundreds.
 With thousands of columns the inserts / background merges may become slower / require more of RAM.